screeps/docs/source/tos.md

 You pay for playing in the multiplayer online mode (“World Mode”) by purchasing a subscription for the time period.
 After your subscription is activated, you obtain the right to use the online mode within the subscription period.

-All payments are processed by the billing company Xsolla Inc. The Screeps Team does not control any payment related issues and does not provide any support or help regarding payments, billing, etc. You understand and agree that you should [contact Xsolla](https://help.xsolla.com) for any support or help you need regarding these issues.
+All payments are processed by the billing company Xsolla Inc. The Screeps does not control any payment related issues and does not provide any support or help regarding payments, billing, etc. You understand and agree that you should [contact Xsolla](https://help.xsolla.com) for any support or help you need regarding these issues.

 **REFUNDS**